quantapix/qnarre/docs/advanced_tf/narrative.md

 - .

+- we can also switch over to the new `eager` execution mode
+- this is particularly convenient for experimentation, as all ops are immediately executed

+- .

+- and here is a much shortened `eager` session

+- .
 - this concludes our blog, please see how to avoid "layer-proliferation" complexity by clicking on the next blog

 # Unnecessary Complexity Through Layer Proliferation